 - 1 Tablespoon whole grain mustard

 - 2 teaspoons hot sauce (like Cholula)

 - 1/2 teaspoon cracked black pepper

-In a large mixing bowl add the ground beef, breadcrumbs, eggs, 1/2 cup BBQ sauce, mustard, Worcestershire, hot sauce, salt, and pepper.
+- Make the meatloaf.
+In a large mixing bowl add the ground beef, breadcrumbs, eggs, ½ cup BBQ sauce, mustard, Worcestershire, hot sauce, salt, and pepper.
 Add in the cooled pepper and onions and gently combine with your hands.

-Carefully transfer your meatloaf to your grill grate, close the lid and cook for 45 minutes.
-Glaze with the BBQ sauce and continue cooking until the internal temperature of the meatloaf reaches 160 degrees.
+- Cook the meatloaf.
+Carefully transfer your meatloaf to the grill grates, close the lid, and cook for 45 minutes.
+Glaze with the BBQ sauce and continue cooking until the internal temperature of the meatloaf reaches 160 degrees F.

 - Rest, slice, and serve.
 Allow the meatloaf to cool for 10 minutes before slicing and serving.